Supply Chain in Society

 Society has shifted from the era of lump-sum hiring of new graduates to comprehensive recruiting activities that include mid-career hires.

 The JES Group hires new graduates and mid-career professionals.
 Mid-career hires cover a wide range of technical, sales, and clerical positions, and we actively hire experienced workers.
-As a result of our human resource development and internal environment improvement efforts, the percentage of mid-career hires in management positions is at a high level.
+As a result of our efforts to improve work environment and training programs, the percentage of mid-career hires in management positions is at a high level.
 The Company does not set specific targets for the promotion of mid-career hires to management positions, as it is the Company's policy to promote suitable personnel to management positions, regardless of whether they are new graduates or mid-career hires.

 Number and Percentage of Female Employees